 Professor Davidson held Personal Chairs in Systematic and Historical Theology at the University of Otago and the University of St Andrews, where he was also previously Dean of the Faculty and Head of the School of Divinity and Principal of St Mary's College.

 Professor Davidson has taught and supervised extensively in Christian doctrine and in patristic theology and history.
 He has published widely in patristics, particularly in Latin or Western traditions, including the definitive critical edition of the first 'systematic' treatise on Christian ethics, the De Officiis of Ambrose of Milan (2 vols, Oxford University Press, 2002), and two widely-used volumes on early church history.
-He is currently completing an historical and theological study of 'Arianism' for Cambridge University Press and editing The Cambridge Handbook of Early Christian Theology.
-In systematic theology, he has written primarily on Christology, soteriology and the doctrine of God.
-He has a book on salvation due to appear with Bloomsbury T & T Clark in 2017; his other current projects include the completion of a major 2-volume study on Christology and ethics, and a textbook on Christian doctrine.
-He is contracted to produce a volume on eschatology for Zondervan Academic's New Studies in Dogmatics (2019).
+He is currently completing an historical and theological monograph on 'Arianism' for Cambridge University Press.
+In systematic theology, he has written primarily on Christology, soteriology and the doctrine of God (e.g., God of Salvation: Soteriology in Theological Perspective, ed. with Murray A. Rae, Ashgate, 2011).
+He has a book on salvation due to appear with Bloomsbury T & T Clark in 2020; his other current projects include the completion of a major 2-volume study on Christology, history and ethics, and a book on theological method.
+He is contracted to produce a volume on eschatology for Zondervan Academic's New Studies in Dogmatics (2020).
 He is a founding series editor of Bloomsbury T & T Clark's Studies in Systematic Theology monographs series.

-'Christian Ethics: The Reception of Cicero in Ambrose's De Officiis', in Richard Fletcher and W.H.
-Shearin (eds), The Oxford Handbook of Roman Philosophy (OUP, in press 2016)
+'Christian Ethics: The Reception of Cicero in Ambrose's De officiis', in Richard Fletcher and W.H.
+Shearin (eds), The Oxford Handbook of Roman Philosophy (Oxford University Press, in press 2020).